spaackle/osrs-basic-botting/README.md

   Also, in the Object Markers settings, select Highlight Clickbox only, and set Border Width to 3.

-2. Use Ground Markers to mark the following:

-3. Next, you'll need to use Ground Markers to mark out your path:
+2. Next, you'll need to use Ground Markers to mark out your path:

   For the settings, set color to Pure Blue = (Red - 0, Green - 0, Blue - 255), set Border Width to 5, Fill Opacity to 100, and check Draw Tiles On Minimap.